 As explained in Section IV above, the Court approved the engagement of the Sallah Firm to further investigate and prosecute claims against ATC and its affiliates.
 The Court also approved the engagement of Thomas Bakas as a litigation consultant.
 On May 28, 2021, the Receiver filed suit against ATC Brokers Ltd., David Manoukian, and Spotex, LLC.
 The complaint asserts claims for aiding and abetting fraud, aiding and abetting breaches of fiduciary duties, recovery of fraudulent transfers from ATC, gross negligence, and simple negligence.
 The Receiver is seeking both compensatory and punitive damages.
 A copy of the complaint was attached as Exhibit D to the Receiver's Ninth Interim Report and is also available on the Receiver's website.
-The defendants have filed a motion to dismiss the complaint, and the litigation is ongoing.
+The litigation is ongoing.